PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 17:19:50
+Last updated: 2024-04-05 17:20:23
-Random Quote: None will be free until the old ways are gone forever. - Kuiil
+Random Quote: Animal instinct.
+When faced with danger, seek refuge in the herd. - Seong Gi-hun